wblabio/wgact/src/readme.txt

 === WooCommerce Conversion Tracking by woopt ===
 Contributors: alekv, woopt, wolfbaer
-Tags: woocommerce, google ads, google analytics, facebook pixel, conversion tracking, dynamic retargeting, remarketing , adwords, pixel, Requires at least: 3.7
+Tags: woocommerce, google ads, google analytics, facebook pixel, conversion tracking, dynamic retargeting, remarketing, adwords, pixel, facebook conversion api
+Requires at least: 3.7
 Tested up to: 5.7
 Requires PHP: 7.2
-Stable tag: 1.10.0-beta.2
+Stable tag: 1.10.1-beta.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Track visitors and conversions in Google Ads, Google Analytics, Facebook and more !
+Track visitors and conversions in Google Ads, Google Analytics, Facebook (CAPI) and more !

 == Description ==

-This plugin <strong>tracks WooCommerce shop visitors and collects valuable data for conversion optimization, dynamic remarketing and reporting.</strong>.
+This plugin <strong>tracks WooCommerce shop visitors and collects valuable data for conversion optimization, dynamic remarketing and reporting</strong>.

 While the setup is as simple as it can get, the pixel engine under the hood is very powerful.
 It tracks all standard events and implements all advanced pixel features like Facebook CAPI (Pro version), Google Enhanced E-Commerce, Google Shopping Cart Item Tracking and more.
 For advanced users the plugin offers filters which allow to tweak the output very flexibly and fine tune the behaviour to each shop.